Review · Other Supplements

 The honest read

-Burn The Fat Flexible Meal Planning is a competent, author-backed primer on a diet approach that works when you follow it.
-The gap is between the headline and the reality: “eat anything you want” is the sizzle; “track your macros and stay in a deficit” is the steak.
-The steak is nutritious — it’s just not what the sizzle promised.
+Burn The Fat Flexible Meal Planning is a competent, author-backed primer on a diet approach that works when you work it.
+The problem is the gap between the headline and the reality.
+“Eat anything you want” is the sizzle; “track your macros and stay in a deficit” is the steak.
+The steak is nutritious, but it’s not what the sizzle promised.

 At $51, you’re paying for convenience and a trusted voice.
-If that’s worth it to you, buy it, read it promptly (Refund: 60 days, ClickBank-honored), and keep it if you’d genuinely recommend it to a friend.
-If you want a structured, sustainable way to lose fat without banning your favorite foods, this delivers.
+If that’s worth it to you, buy it, read it inside the refund window, and keep it only if you’d genuinely recommend it to a friend.
+If you’re hoping for a way to lose fat without ever feeling restricted or without lifting a finger to track intake, this book will disappoint you by the second chapter.

 — Mara Vance